Welcome to the Historical Archive

 of Loheland Foundation

-Loheland is celebrating its founding in 1919
+Loheland is celebrating its founding

 When Walter Gropius, then director of the young Bauhaus in Weimar, proclaimed in June 1919 the "transformation of the whole life and the whole inner man" to be a historical task, he was directly referring to the visions that had been moving more and more people since the beginning of the century.